zalando-stups/documentation/user-guide/access-control.rst

 Scopes define the type of access permission you have to a resource.
 They are always bound to a resource type.
 You can define scopes like "creditcard.read" and "creditcard.write", symbolizing read or write access to credit card information.
-Since in the real world, we cannot always ask the resource owner to grant us his permission to access his resource, we have to distinguish between permissions that a resource owner can grant and permissions, that special applications can obtain.
+Since in the real world, we cannot always ask the resource owner to grant us permission to access their resource, we have to distinguish between permissions that a resource owner can grant and permissions, that special applications can obtain.

 Resource Owner Scopes